mjimenezj/Portfolio/README.md

 ![Imagen](Images/banner_portfolio.png)

 Hello, I'm Marcos.
-I am a passionate scientist with more than 5 years of research experience recently graduated as PhD in Biochemistry.
+I am a passionate scientist with more than 5 years of research experience, recently graduated as PhD in Biochemistry.

 My research has awakened my interest in the world of Data Science.
-I am currently enrolled in an online MSc in Data Science and I want to share some of the projects I am working on here.
+I am making a transition from Experimental Sciences into Data Science.
+To boost my technical skills, I am currently enrolled in a MSc in Data Science & Big Data (online), and I want to share some of the projects I am working on here.
 I hope you enjoy reading the projects as much as I did creating them :).

 ### 📚 My Projects